unavi-xyz/wired-protocol/social/README.md

 These interactions could be a simple read to view a user's worlds, or more complex writes to add comments or send encrypted friend requests.

-Additionally, DWNs act in a mesh network to sync with other DWNs you are a part of.
+Additionally, DWNs are built on a CRDT that will sync data with other DWNs.
-You can make use of a public cloud-hosted DWN, while at the same time running your own local DWN to keep a backup of your data.
+You can make use of a remote cloud-hosted DWN, while at the same time running your own local DWN to keep a backup of your data.

 ### Decentralized Identifiers (DIDs)